Festival of Britain: Architecture

 The Festival architects tried to show by the design and layout of the South Bank Festival what could be achieved by applying modern town planning ideas.
 The Festival Style, (also called "Contemporary") combining modernism with whimsy and Englishness, influenced architecture, interior design, product design and typography in the 1950s.
-William Feaver describes the Festival Style as "Braced legs, indoor plants, lily-of-the valley sprays of lightbulbs, aluminium lattices, Cotswold-type walling with picture windows, flying staircases, blond wood, the thorn, the spike, the molecule."
+William Feaver describes the Festival Style as "Braced legs, indoor plants, lily of the valley sprays of lightbulbs, aluminium lattices, Cotswold-type walling with picture windows, flying staircases, blond wood, the thorn, the spike, the molecule."
 The influence of the Festival Style was felt in the new towns, coffee bars and office blocks of the fifties.
 Harlow new town and the rebuilding of Coventry city centre are said to show the influence of the Festival Style "in their light structures, picturesque layout and incorporation of works of art", and Coventry Cathedral (1962), designed by Basil Spence, one of the Festival architects, was dubbed "The Festival of Britain at Prayer".

 There was an exhibition about building research, town planning and architecture, the "Live architecture" exhibit of buildings, open spaces and streets in the Lansbury Estate, Poplar (named after the former Labour Party leader George Lansbury.
 Plans for social housing in the area had commenced in 1943.
-By the end of the war nearly a quarter of the buildings in the area had been destroyed or badly damaged.
+By the end of the war nearly a quarter of the buildings in this part of East London had been destroyed or badly damaged.
 In 1948, the Architecture Council decided that the Poplar site would make a good exhibition partly because it was near to the other Festival exhibitions.
 Despite funding problems, work began in December 1949 and by May 1950 was well advanced.
 The wet winter of 1950–51 delayed work, but the first houses were completed and occupied by February 1951.
 The exhibition opened on 3 May 1951 along with the other Festival exhibitions.
 Visitors first went to the Building Research Pavilion, which displayed housing problems and their solutions, then to the Town Planning Pavilion, a large, red-and-white striped tent.
 The Town Planning Pavilion demonstrated the principles of town planning and the urgent need for new towns, including a mock up of an imaginary town called "Avoncaster".
 Visitors then saw the buildings of the Lansbury Estate.
 Attendance was disappointing, only 86,426 people visiting, compared to 8 million who visited the South Bank exhibition.
 Reaction to the development by industry professionals was lukewarm, some criticising its small scale.
 Subsequent local authorities concentrated on high-rise, high-density social housing rather than the Lansbury Estate model.
 The estate remains popular with residents.
 Among the remaining 1951 buildings are Trinity Independent Chapel, and The Festival Inn and Festive Briton (now Callaghans) pubs.